Skip to main content

 Nitrux Update Tool System (nuts) specifically targets version 2.8.0+.

-However, Nitrux Update Tool System (nuts) can technically work with previous releases that use an immutable root, such as Nitrux 2.6.0, 2.6.1, 2.7.0, and 2.7.1, as long as the partition labels match the specific values (NX_ROOT for the root partition and NX_HOME for the home partition which is standard since Nitrux 2.8.0).
+However, the Nitrux Update Tool System (nuts) can technically work with previous releases that use an immutable root, such as Nitrux 2.6.0, 2.6.1, 2.7.0, and 2.7.1, as long as the partition labels match the specific values (NX_ROOT for the root partition and NX_HOME for the home partition, which has been standard since Nitrux 2.8.0).

 Download